What Is The Best Hot Tub Filtration System?

 STANDARD HOT TUB FILTRATION

-An advantage to purchasing a spa with a standard filtration system is that it’s usually in the low to mid price range.
+An advantage to purchasing a spa with a standard filtration system is that it’s usually in the low to mid-price range.
 However, the upfront savings is quickly offset by increased electricity expenses as the jets are running frequently for filtration and heating.

 CIRCULATION PUMP FILTRATION

 A hot tub equipped with a circulation pump is a popular choice because it uses a much smaller pump that continuously circulates water through the filters to clean and heat the spa.
-Although it runs 24/7, many are surprised to learn that a circulation pump uses less energy than a spa with the standard filtration system.
+Although it runs 24/7, many are surprised to learn that a circulation pump uses less energy than a spa with a standard filtration system.

-It’s important to mention that all spas with a 24 hour circulation pump filtration system are not equal.
+It’s important to mention that all spas with a 24-hour circulation pump filtration system are not equal.
 Depending on the engineering and design of the hot tub, some operate without ever having to run the larger jet pumps for filtration, while others will still do periodical filtration using the larger jet pump.
 This means that some could cost more to operate than others with a circulation pump.
 However, at the end of the day, all spas with a circulation pump will be less to operate than one without.
-Though the upfront purchase price can be little more, it will quickly be offset by the savings you reap in monthly operating costs.
+Though the upfront purchase price can be a little more, it will quickly be offset by the savings you reap in monthly operating costs.